-$$D(f) = \frac{1}{F} \sum{i=1}^{F} \theta_i.$$ (11)
+$$D(f) = \frac{1}{F} \sum{i=1}^{F} \theta_i.$$ (10)

 We call this modification Normalized Bernoulli NB.
 Next we illustrate the effect of using modified log-likelihood on the decision boundary.
-As the final decision depends on logfactor sums, the analysis of their histogram gives a good intuition about how successful we are in achieving the best possible FPR.
-Now we compare the boundaries of standard and Normalized Bernoulli NB in the test phase.
+As the final decision depends on log-factor sums, the analysis of their histogram gives a good intuition about how successful we are in achieving the best possible FPR.
+Now we compare the boundaries of standard and Normalized Bernoulli NB in their classification performance.

 The experimental balanced dataset as before contains 20,000 samples from both classes, k = 0.0001, $\alpha = 3$ and $\beta = 5$ .
 The values of $\alpha$ and $\beta$ were chosen based on the results of previous feature selection experiments.
 In Figures 2 and 3 the histograms of log-factor sums for both methods are shown.
 In Bernoulli NB the boundary between two classes is asymmetrical and a low FPR is achieved easier than a low FNR.
 By achieving a low FPR, we get a relatively high FNR.
+Moreover, I performed a separate experiment with cross-validation, where 20,000 samples were divided into 4 folds and each time 2 folds served as a training set and 2 folds as a testing set.
+Average FPR of 0.067% and TPR of 87.338% were achieved.

 Next, compare Figure 2 and Figure 3 which shows Normalized Bernoulli NB for the value of k = 0.0001.
-The intersection of false malicious and false benign log-factor sums is more symmetric in Figure 3.
+The intersection of false malicious and false benign logfactor sums is more symmetric in Figure 3.
 In addition to that, low FPR can be achieved with lower FNR.
 Thus, modified method proves to be more effective for the current problem in achieving both low FPR and FNR.
-The next question is how to select the decision boundary in advance to achieve the desired low FPR.
-In the following section, we describe our approach for selecting the boundary and compare it with the optimal one.
-Moreover, we make remarks on choosing parameter k to have better class separation.
+Complexity stays linear, however to find the border to achieve low FPR takes additional pass through zero-class instances from training set.
+We will explain how to select the decision boundary in advance to achieve the desired low FPR in the following section.
+At the same time adjusting k may take several validation experiments.
+We make as well remarks on choosing parameter k to have better class separation.